olegknyazev/GameTablesDocs/reference/headers_format/header_elements.md

 ## Component Type

 *Component Type* locates a component inside a game object.
 Because game object may contain several components, a simple property name may be ambiguous.
 So, *Component Type* allows you to specify the exact component type the property should be applied to.
-When *Game Object Name* is not specified, Game Tables searches for the required component and property combination in all the game objects inside a prefab.
+When *Game Object Name* is not specified, Game Tables searches for the required component and property combination in all the game objects inside a Prefab.

-Component Type is only appliable to *prefabs*, it should not be used in cells that target scriptable objects.
+Component Type is only appliable to *Prefabs*, it should not be used in cells that target ScriptableObjects.

 Component Type is *optional*, you may omit it from both row and column header.